eflautt/ga-data-science/lessons/lesson-13/readme.md

 - [ ] Yes, letter case may matter.
   - Upper-case words or phrases are usually proper nouns.
 For instance, "Python" is more likely to refer to a programming language, while "python" may refer to either the programming language or a type of snake.

-Classification using words from the text as features is known as **bag-of-words** classification.
+Note: Classification using words from the text as features is known as **bag-of-words** classification.

 **Check:** What is "bag-of-words" classification stand for and when should it be used?
-Why?
 What are some benefits to this approach?

 ***